Carmine Galante: Early years

 At the age of 10, Galante was sent to reform school due to his criminal activities.
-He soon formed a juvenile street gang on New York's Lower East Side.
+He soon formed a juvenile street gang on Manhattan's Lower East Side.
 By the age of 15, Galante had dropped out of seventh grade.
-As a teenager, Galante became a Mafia associate during the Prohibition era, becoming a leading enforcer by the end of the decade.
+He subsequently became a Mafia associate during the Prohibition era, becoming a high-ranking enforcer by the end of the decade.
 During this period, Galante also worked as a fish sorter and at an artificial flower shop.
-On December 12, 1925, the 15-year-old Galante pleaded guilty to assault charges.
-On December 22, 1926, Galante was sentenced to at least two and a half years in the state prison.
+On December 12, 1925, the fifteen-year-old Galante pleaded guilty to assault charges.
+On December 22, 1926, he was sentenced to at least two and a half years in state prison.

-In August 1930, Galante was arrested for the murder of police officer Walter DeCastilla that occurred during a payroll robbery.
-However, Galante was never indicted.
-Also in 1930, New York Police Department (NYPD) officer Joseph Meenahan caught Galante and other gang members attempting to hijack a truck in Williamsburg, Brooklyn.
+In August 1930, Galante was arrested for the murder of New York Police Department (NYPD) officer Walter DeCastilla that occurred during a payroll robbery.
+However, he was never indicted.
+Also in 1930, NYPD officer Joseph Meenahan caught Galante and other gang members attempting to hijack a truck in Williamsburg, Brooklyn.
 In the ensuing gun battle, Galante wounded Meenahan and a six-year-old bystander; both survived.
-On February 8, 1931, after pleading guilty to attempted robbery, Galante was sentenced to 12 and a half years in the state prison.
+On February 8, 1931, after pleading guilty to attempted robbery, Galante was sentenced to twelve and a half years in the state prison.
 On May 1, 1939, Galante was released from prison on parole.

-By 1940, Galante was carrying out "hits" for Vito Genovese, the official underboss of the Luciano crime family.
-Galante had an underworld reputation for viciousness and was suspected by the NYPD of involvement in over 80 murders.
+By 1940, Galante was carrying out "hits" for Vito Genovese, the official underboss of the Luciano crime family (now the Genovese crime family).
+Galante had an underworld reputation for viciousness and was suspected by the NYPD of involvement in over eighty murders.
 In 1943, Galante allegedly murdered Carlo Tresca, the publisher of an anti-fascist newspaper in New York.
-Genovese, living in exile in Italy, offered to kill Tresca as a favor to Italian Prime Minister Benito Mussolini.
+Genovese, living in exile in Italy, offered to kill Tresca as a favor to Italian dictator Benito Mussolini.
 Genovese allegedly gave the murder contract to Galante.
 On January 11, 1943, Galante allegedly shot and killed Tresca as he stepped outside his newspaper office in Manhattan, and then got in a car and drove away.
 Although Galante was arrested as a suspect, no one was ever charged in the murder.
 After the Tresca murder, Galante was sent back to prison on a parole violation.
-On December 21, 1944, Galante was released from prison.
+On December 21, 1944, Galante was released.